zhaochen0110/zhaochen0110.github.io/_pages/about.md

 I am currently working as a research intern at [Shanghai AI Laboratory](https://www.shlab.org.cn/) General Technology Research under the mentorship of [Xiaoye Qu(瞿晓晔)](https://scholar.google.com/citations?user=rT3hqdcAAAAJ&hl=zh-CN) and [Yu Cheng(成宇)](https://scholar.google.com/citations?user=ORPxbV4AAAAJ&hl=zh-CN).

+*Can the progress of civilization, the advancement of technology truly transcend time?
+Or are we just endlessly persuing the elusive dust in the hourglass?*

 🤔 My research interests include LLM interpretability and analysis, LLM's Generalization and Robustness, and I am actively exploring these areas of research …